AIM Rule 26

 1. Establish a strategy and business model which promote long-term value for shareholders

-The Group’s strategy and business model are set out within the Strategic Report on pages 14 to 30 of its 2020 Annual Report and Accounts.
-The strategy and business model are developed by the Chief Executive Officer, Chief Financial Officer and senior management team, and approved by the Board.
-The senior management team, led by the Chief Executive Officer, is responsible for their effective delivery.
+The Group’s strategy and business model are designed to promote long-term value for shareholders and stakeholders by maintaining the Company’s position as a martech leader The strategy and business model are developed by the Chief Executive Officer, Chief Financial Officer and senior management team, and approved by the Board in line with the Group’s vision and mission.

 Where shareholder voting decisions are not in line with expectations, the Board will engage with shareholders to understand the reasons for this.